nemborkar/100DaysOfCodeLogs/Round03.md

 ## Log

+### 20210410 Day40

+Finally wrote out the API function and complex queryset from yesterday in Django

+Next step is to figure out how to pass a list of integers through kwargs from the front

+Then plug the API into the rest of the project to start testing and optimizing

 ### 20210409 Day39

 Wrestled with Django QuerySet API; trying to understand a giant query with a subquery inside it.
 Based on this one, I need to write my own that will be slightly more complex as it will take multiple inputs